EvanTheSmith/blipper/README.md

 # Usage

-First, ensure you have the following dependencies installed on the frontend:
-> npm install react-router-dom
-> npm install --save react-redux
-> npm install --save redux
-> npm install --save redux-thunk
-> npm install --save redux-devtools-extension

-Navigate to the "blipper_backend" directory and enter "rails s" into your terminal to launch the server.
-Once that is up and running, switch to the "blipper_frontend" directory and enter "npm start."
+First, navigate to the backend directory and enter "rails s" into your terminal to launch the server.
+Once that is up and running, open a second terminal tab, switch to the "frontend" directory and enter "npm start."

 # Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/EvanTheSmith/blipper.
 This project is intended to be a safe, welcoming space for collaboration.